bonni208/Business_Ethics/Business_Ethics.md

 > Russia is not alone in using influence to spread disinformation — many countries pursue such actions internally, and a number, like Russia and Iran, attempt to sow discord in other nations.
 Read the following (very short) article on state sponsored influence operations:

 The original link that Mike had in his course is no longer available.
-Again, if crucial to our research, we could use the Internet Wayback Machine to locate it.
+Again, if crucial to our research, we could use the [Internet Wayback Machine](https://archive.org) to locate it.
 However, in searching the present-day internet to find it, I did locate this related article that may help us discover more about why YouTube (which is owned by Google) would have blocked that last YouTube video from Mike's mini course.

 [Facebook, Google and Twitter limit ads over Russia's invasion of Ukraine, by Shannon Bond](https://www.npr.org/2022/02/26/1083291122/russia-ukraine-facebook-google-youtube-twitter)

-**Questions for reflection**
+**Vocabulary: Internet Wayback Machine, propoganda, Reuters, RT, conspiracy theories**

+- The **Internet Wayback Machine** is an online archive that allows users to view past versions of websites, helping to track changes over time and recover deleted content.
+- **Propaganda** is information, often biased or misleading, used to influence public opinion or promote a particular political, ideological, or organizational agenda.
+- A global news agency, **Reuters** provides fact-based reporting on politics, business, and world events, with a reputation for accuracy and neutrality.
+- A media organization that operates with government funding is considered **state-funded media**, but its journalistic integrity depends on factors like editorial independence and transparency.
+- **RT** (formerly Russia Today) is a Russian state-funded media outlet that presents news and commentary from a Russian perspective, often criticized for spreading misinformation and propaganda.
+- Often lacking credible evidence, **conspiracy theories** are alternative explanations for events that claim hidden or powerful forces are manipulating the truth.

+**04.03: Reflection Questions**

+Add the following to your notes and reflect on the questions.

 - What obligations do American companies have to prevent this sort of use of their platforms?
 - What responsibilities belong with the reader instead?

 #### Expertise and reputation